 We track cost-break thresholds as volume grows.
 We evaluate ingredient alternatives when sourcing conditions shift.
 We identify packaging optimizations that preserve shelf presence while reducing per-unit cost.
 We monitor product quality across production runs to catch drift before it becomes a customer-experience problem.

-Ongoing quality control from the product side — monitoring formulation consistency, stability, and container-fill compatibility, including corrosivity testing where the chemistry warrants it, so degradation is caught before it reaches the shelf.
+Ongoing quality control from the product side, monitoring formulation consistency, stability, and container-fill compatibility, including corrosivity testing for compatible fills, so degradation is caught before it reaches the shelf.

 Most brands handle ongoing product governance in one of two reactive ways: periodic audits or internal oversight.
 Both can work for a while.
 Both start to break as volume grows, supplier conditions shift, and cost or quality drift becomes harder to see.